 Yellow or Sepia is another color palette frequently offered in thermal monocular devices.
 This palette provides a contrast by using a yellow/black combination.

 Heat signature is shown in shades of yellow against a black background.
-This combination is particularly preferable if you are going to use the monocular for long stretches of time on end.
+This combination is particularly preferable if you are going to use the monocular for long stretches of time.

 If you want the warmer objects to stand out clearly without requiring too much object detail, Arctic palette is a good choice.
 This palette uses a clear outline to distinguish cooler objects from warmer ones.